 Curb Your Salt and Sugar Consumption

 Control your salt intake if you want to lower your risk of conditions such as high blood pressure and cardiovascular diseases.
-Be sure to read product labels to see that amount of sodium in them.
+Be sure to read product labels to see the amount of sodium in them.

 Also, substitute salt with spices to improve your meal’s taste.
 Don’t forget to taste your food before deciding to add some salt.